maxx1128/Webdev-Study-Notes/nonfiction/HowNotToWriteANovel.md

 #### Oh, And Also?
 Too many recollections stall the story

-Too many sudden memories pumps the plot's brake and cut off the real story.
+Too many sudden memories pump the plot's brake and cut off the real story.

 **Tip:** New phone technology often cuts off many suspenseful plot ideas, since people can use their phone to quickly get needed help or info.
-Here's some ways to get around this and bring back the suspense.
+Here are some ways to get around this and bring back the suspense.

 * Forget the phone.
 Just set it up properly, showing the rush that forgot the phone well before the character needs it.
 * Loss of phone.
 As long as it was in a situation precarious or risky enough to really lose a phone for good in it.